First Indochina War: Japanese volunteers

 Many former Imperial Japanese Army soldiers fought alongside the Việt Minh—perhaps as many as 5,000 volunteered their services throughout the war.
-These Japanese had stayed behind in Indochina after World War II concluded in 1945.
+These Japanese soldiers had stayed behind in Indochina after World War II concluded in 1945.
 The occupying British authorities then repatriated most of the rest of the 50,000 Japanese troops back to Japan.
 For those that stayed behind, supporting the Việt Minh became a more attractive idea than returning to a defeated and occupied homeland.
-In addition the Việt Minh had very little experience, in warfare or government so the advice of the Japanese was welcome.
+In addition the Việt Minh had minimal experience in warfare or government so the advice of the Japanese was welcome.
 Some of the Japanese were ex-Kenpeitai who were wanted for questioning by Allied authorities.
 Giap arranged for them all to receive Vietnamese citizenship and false identification papers.
-Some Japanese were captured by the Việt Minh during the last months of the World War II and were recruited into their ranks.
+Some Japanese were captured by the Việt Minh during the last months of World War II and were recruited into their ranks.

 Most of the Japanese officers who stayed served as military instructors for the Việt Minh forces, most notably at the Quảng Ngãi Army Academy.
-They imparted necessary conventional military knowledge - such as how to conduct assaults, night attacks, company/battalion level exercises, commanding, tactics, navigation, communications and movements.
+They imparted necessary conventional military knowledge – such as how to conduct assaults, night attacks, company/battalion level exercises, commanding, tactics, navigation, communications and movements.
 A few, however, actively led Vietnamese forces into combat.
 The French also identified eleven Japanese nurses and two doctors working for the Việt Minh in northern Vietnam in 1951.
 The Yasukuni Shrine commemorates a number of Japanese involved in the First Indochina War.

 Notable Japanese officers serving in Việt Minh included: